 These settings control the account for use with Google Search and search-related privacy options for that account.
 You can view them in two ways:

-- From the Google Now screen: Menu > Settings > Privacy & accounts. - From your tablet's main Settings app: Settings > Accounts > Google > Search.
+- From the Google Now screen: Menu > Settings > Privacy & accounts.

 Touch each setting to learn more: